 Work papers.
 One paper and one electronic copy of all supporting work papers for the test period, which is the most recent twelve-month period for which financial data are available, not to exceed nine months prior to the filing date.
 The electronic copy must be submitted in the format identified in WAC 480-07-140(6).
 Work papers reflecting the test year must include:

-Schedule of fixed or long-term assets (rate base);
+Schedule of fixed or long-term assets (rate base).

 Computation of revenue requirement for the rate effective year.